How do you organise an effective sales tour? Methods & tools

 A sales tour means a sales tour plan.
 They go hand in hand.

-Definition of a sales route plan
+Defining the sales route plan

 A sales tour plan is the document, in the form of a map or calendar, used to plan all the sales visits to be made over the course of a day, week or month.